 Brazilian Customs Snafu, Andrew Edlin Gallery, New York, NY

-George Wider: Secret Universe IV, Hamburger Bahnhof - Museum für Gegenwart, Berlin, Germany
+George Widener: Secret Universe IV, Hamburger Bahnhof - Museum für Gegenwart, Berlin, Germany

 World Transformers: The Art of the Outsiders, Schirn Kunsthalle, Frankfurt, Germany